fbpx

 The as-built documentation can be tailored to suit different project requirements, depending on the level of detail needed and how the survey data will be used.
 Selecting the right survey type ensures architects, developers and contractors receive accurate existing-condition information that supports confident planning, design and construction decisions.

-From basic floor plans through to detailed laser scanning and BIM-ready outputs, our measured building surveys provide flexible solutions for residential and commercial projects of all sizes.
+From basic floor plans through to detailed laser scanning and BIM-ready outputs, our building measured surveys provide flexible solutions for residential and commercial projects of all sizes.

 Measurement Types Description Use Case